AI’s Transformation of Medicine and Our Healthspan

 Please join the Harvard Medical School community for the annual Kantoff-Sang Dean’s Lecture.
-Hosted by Dean George Q. Daley, this event features prominent guest speakers sharing insights from their fields of expertise.
-This year’s lecture will feature Dr. Rochelle Walensky, the former director of the Centers for Disease Control and Prevention (CDC).
+Curated by Dean George Q. Daley, this event features prominent guest speakers sharing insights from their fields of expertise.

 4 p.m. | Lecture